Entropy Flow of a Laser Beam: Summary and conclusions

 \section{Summary and conclusions}

 Calculating the entropy flow for a laser beam fills a gap in knowledge.
 The result is remarkably simple, and has an intuitive explanation.
-It gives a new insight into the nature of laser light and confirms, in a new form, its important differences from (unidirectional) thermal light~\cite{Wis16a}.
-Since a laser is like the pendulum for optical clocks~\cite{PhysRevFocus:12.114}, the result may also shed light on the question of irreversibility in clocks~\cite{Milburn_2020,Oxford2025}.
+It gives new insight into the nature of laser light and confirms, in a new form, its important differences from (unidirectional) thermal light~\cite{Wis16a}.